 On Sept.
 1, 2019, Skinner returned to Stanford University’s Hoover Institution as the W. Glenn Campbell Research Fellow.
 Among other Hoover activities, she serves on the working group on the Role of Military History in Contemporary Conflict.
 In 2002, Skinner won the Hoover Institution’s Uncommon Book Award for Reagan, In His Own Hand.

 Skinner’s government and public service includes membership on the U.S. Defense Department’s Defense Policy Board (2001–07 and 2017-18); the Eisenhower Commission’s Legacy Committee of historians (2002-03); the Chief of Naval Operations’ (CNO) Executive Panel (2004–2015); the National Academies’ Committee on Behavioral and Social Science Research to Improve Intelligence Analysis for National Security (2009–11); and the National Security Education Board (2004–11).
 In 2010, Skinner was appointed to the advisory board of the George W. Bush Oral History Project.
-She served as a foreign policy surrogate for the Bush-Cheney reelection campaign in 2004, a senior foreign policy adviser in 2011-12 to Speaker Newt Gingrich during his presidential campaign, a senior foreign policy surrogate in the fall of 2012 to the Gov. Mitt Romney for President campaign, a foreign policy adviser for Rand Paul during his presidential bid, and a surrogate for the Donald Trump campaign in 2016.
+She served as a Foreign Policy Surrogate for the Bush-Cheney reelection campaign in 2004, a Senior Foreign Policy adviser in 2011-12 to Speaker Newt Gingrich during his presidential campaign, a Senior Foreign Policy Surrogate in the fall of 2012 to the Governor Mitt Romney for President campaign, a Foreign Policy Adviser for Rand Paul during his presidential bid, and a surrogate for the Donald Trump campaign in 2016.
 She was a member of the Trump transition team and served as a member of the transition’s executive committee.
-Skinner served on Pennsylvania Gov. Tom Corbett’s Advisory Commission on African American Affairs from 2012 to 2015.
+Skinner served on Pennsylvania Governor Tom Corbett’s Advisory Commission on African American Affairs from 2012 to 2015.

 Skinner is a lifetime director on the board of the Atlantic Council in Washington, D.C., and is a member of the Council on Foreign Relations in New York City and the Pacific Council on International Policy in Los Angeles.